Lee San Choon: Political career

+Early career

 Lee San Choon joined the Malayan Chinese Association in 1957.
 He was elected a member of parliament in the Kluang Utara parliamentary seat in the 1959 Malayan general election, winning the former socialist stronghold by a majority of 1,458 votes, and became the youngest MP in Malaya at the age of 24.
 After Kluang Utara, he represented the Segamat Selatan constituency from 1964 to 1974 and Segamat until 1982.
 He was elected Chairman of MCA Youth in 1962.
 He caused a stir when he urged the leaders of MCA to resign in 1963.
 In 1965, MCA Youth supported the campaign to make Chinese a national language.
-Due to the issue's political sensitivity, he offered to resign but was persuaded to stay.
+Due to the political sensitivity of the issue, he offered to resign but was persuaded to stay.
 In 1968, as MCA Youth leader, he was involved in the creation of the Koperatif Serbaguna Malaysia Bhd (KSM), a business organization based on the cooperative principle.

 After the 13 May incident in 1969, Lee was appointed Deputy Minister with Special Functions in the Cabinet by the National Operations Council.
 When parliamentary democracy was restored in 1971, he was appointed Assistant Labour Minister in the new cabinet.
 He became the Deputy President of MCA in 1972.
 He was made Minister with Special Functions in 1973, then the Minister of Technology, Research, and New Village Coordination the same year.
-On 8 April 1974, just before the 1974 general election, he was made Acting President of MCA after Tun Tan Siew Sin resigned on the grounds of ill health.
-He was then elected President of MCA in August 1975.
-The cabinet posts allocated to MCA had declined in importance as the influence of MCA waned after the expanded coalition Barisan Nasional dominated by UMNO was formed, and the various offices in the Malaysian government held by Lee as President of MCA included the Labour and Manpower Minister, the Works and Public Utilities Minister, and the Transport Minister.